BurgerTime

-originally released as in Japan, is an arcade video game from Data East.
-It was published in 1982 for the DECO Cassette System.
+(or in Japan) is an arcade video game by Data East released in 1982.
+According to a former Data East programmer, the game was designed in-house but the development itself was outsourced to another company.

 The player controls chef Peter Pepper, who walks across oversized ingredients in a maze of platforms and ladders, causing them to fall and stack on buns below, eventually creating complete burgers.
 Peter is pursued by anthropomorphic hot dogs, fried eggs, and pickles.
 A limited supply of pepper can be thrown at aggressors immediately in front of Peter, briefly stunning them.

-The game's original title of Hamburger was changed to BurgerTime outside of Japan, which was also used for all ports and subsequent games in the series worldwide.
+Originally released domestically for the DECO Cassette System as Hamburger, the title was changed to BurgerTime outside of Japan.
 In the United States, Data East USA licensed BurgerTime for distribution by Bally Midway in North America.
-Data East also released BurgerTime in the United States through its DECO Cassette System.
-The Data East and Midway versions are distinguished by the manufacturer's name on the title screen and by the marquee and cabinet artwork; the game itself is identical.
+Data East also released the game in the United States through the DECO Cassette System.
+In addition to all western releases, BurgerTime is the name used for the Japanese ports and sequels.

 The first home port of BurgerTime was released for the Intellivision console in 1983, followed by versions for other systems.
 There have been multiple sequels for both the arcade and home.
-When Data East went bankrupt in 2003, G-Mode bought most of the company's intellectual properties, including BurgerTime, BurgerTime Deluxe, Super BurgerTime, and Peter Pepper's Ice Cream Factory.
+After Data East went bankrupt in 2003, G-Mode bought much of the company's intellectual properties, including BurgerTime, BurgerTime Deluxe, Super BurgerTime, and Peter Pepper's Ice Cream Factory.